Russia 'determined to fight terror' after assassination

 Turkish President Recep Tayyip Erdogan echoed Putin's sentiments, saying "the Russian government and the Turkish republic have the will to not fall into that provocation."

-Russia and Turkey's role in Syria
+Roles of Russia and Turkey in Syria

-Russia has been denounced by human rights groups and several countries over its backing of the Syrian president.
+Human rights groups and other countries have denounced Russia over its backing of the Syrian leader.

-It is the most powerful ally of Assad's regime and has carried out airstrikes since September 2015 to prop up the embattled leader.
-As one of the five permanent members of the UN Security Council, Russia has also used its veto powers to block a political solution to end the war.
+Moscow, the most powerful ally of the Assad regime, has carried out airstrikes since September 2015 to prop up the embattled ruler.
+As one of the five permanent members of the UN Security Council, Russia has used its veto powers to block a political solution to end the war.

-Moscow's bombardment of Syria has drawn criticism from Western powers, with US President Barack Obama on Friday accusing Russia of slaughtering civilians in the besieged city of Aleppo in concert with the Assad regime.

-Moscow has recently tried to distance itself from the current assault in eastern Aleppo, saying earlier this month it hasn't bombed the city since October 18.
+The bombardment in Syria has drawn criticism from Western powers, with President Barack Obama on Friday accusing Russia of slaughtering civilians in the besieged city of Aleppo in concert with the Assad regime.
+Moscow has recently tried to distance itself from the assault in eastern Aleppo.

 Turkey's involvement in Syria is complicated.
 On one hand, the Turks are eager to help eradicate ISIS.
-On the other hand, Ankara has worked to drive Kurdish fighters from the Syrian side of the border.
+On the other, Ankara has worked to drive Kurdish fighters from the Syrian side of the border.

 Meanwhile, the United States supports Kurdish groups in both Syria and Iraq as critical partners in the battle against ISIS.